James Lowes: Club career

 Lowes played for Bradford Bulls at in their 2002 Super League Grand Final loss against St. Helens.
 Lowes played for the Bradford Bulls at hooker and scored a try in their 2003 Super League Grand Final victory against the Wigan Warriors, which was his last match before retirement.

-Lowes' legacy was acknowledged when he was included in Bradford's 'Millennium Masters', 'Bull Masters', and in August 2007 was named in the club's 'Team of the Century'.
+Lowes was included in Bradford's 'Millennium Masters', 'Bull Masters', and in August 2007 was named in the club's 'Team of the Century'.
 Only six players have been included in all three lists; Lowes, Karl Fairbank, Trevor Foster, Keith Mumby, Robbie Paul and Ernest Ward.

 Coaching career

+Rugby league

 Lowes began a coaching career following his retirement as a player, joining Salford City Reds as an assistant coach in 2004.
 Whilst on the coaching staff at Salford he made one appearance in a friendly match against Swinton, scoring a try.

 Lowes later moved to Warrington Wolves as an assistant coach, and was named head coach following the departure of Paul Cullen in the 2008 season.
-However, after a disappointing opening to the 2009 season Lowes left the club and was replaced by Tony Smith.
+After a disappointing opening to the 2009 season Lowes left the club and was replaced by Tony Smith.
 He later joined Leeds Rhinos as an assistant to Brian McDermott.

-In 2013 Lowes was named as head coach at Leeds Carnegie.

-In June 2014 Lowes was named as head coach at Bradford Bulls.
-After the disappointment and shock of being relegated out of Super League XIX after being one of the most successful Super League teams among the years, Lowes made his team one game away from returning to the Super League in 2016.
-They only required to now win a 'Million Pound Game' and final qualifier which determined if either Wakefield would remain in the Super League again next season or whether Bradford would return to the top flight again.
-However Bradford would suffer a 24-16 defeat which would cause Lowes' men to unfortunately remain in the Championship for the 2016 rugby league season.
-Lowes after the match caused a stir, after he took the match seriously and was tempted to quit rugby league.
+In June 2014 Lowes was named head coach at Bradford Bulls.
+After the disappointment and shock of being relegated after Super League XIX after being one of the most successful Super League teams, Lowes led his team to one game away from returning to the Super League in 2016.
+They needed to win a 'Million Pound Game' and final qualifier against Wakefield, but suffered a 24-16 defeat which meant Bradford remained in the Championship for the 2016 season.
+Lowes after the match said he was tempted to quit rugby league.